Total

-Projections of greenhouse gas emissions and air pollutants are modelled until 2050 in 5-year intervals.
-They determine the expected trends in the development of the emissions for the correct implementation of policies and measures.
+Projections of greenhouse gas and air pollutant emissions are prepared until 2055 at 5-year intervals.
+They serve to determine the expected trends in the development of the emissions, for the correct setting of policies and measures.
 More information on emission projections in Slovakia.

 Emission projection